Shishito peppers really are a thing, and I’m not swearing. They’re delicious, and generally not hot.

 Of course, I didn’t take pictures, but it’s a quick one.
 You can find the recipe here on The Food Network’s website.

 But it really was simple, you saute them on a fairly high heat with olive oil.
-While they cooke, add salt and pepper.
+While they cook, add salt and pepper.
 Remove them from the heat, squeeze over some lime juice, sprinkle on some flaked sea salt, then toss.
 (Yes, I have Maldon’s Sea Salt as well as a few other types.)

 I had to do them in two batches because I didn’t have a really big skillet.
 No matter.